PostgREST/postgrest-docs/docs/how-tos/providing-images-for-img.rst

 .. note::

-   There are some caveats when saving images in the database as `mentioned in the PostgreSQL wiki <https://wiki.postgresql.org/wiki/BinaryFilesInDB>`_.
-Also, consider using a Content Delivery Network (CDN) for scalability purposes, see `this discussion <https://github.com/PostgREST/postgrest/issues/1077>`_ for reference.
+   Be careful when saving binaries in the database, you may want to use a separate storage service to handle files.
+See `the PostgreSQL wiki <https://wiki.postgresql.org/wiki/BinaryFilesInDB>`_ for reference.

 Minimal Example
 ---------------